PrairieLearn/PrairieLearn/doc/question.md

 }
 ```

-Note that a file can also have autograding enabled!
-See the [Autograder Doc](autograder.md).
+Note that a file question can also utilize external grading!
+See the [External grading docs](externalGrading.md).

 ## `Calculation` questions